fusebit/everyauth-express/docs/asana.md

 ## Configure Asana service

+The shared Asana OAuth client EveryAuth provides supports basic permissions that allow you to call Asana APIs right out of the box.

-To use your own OAuth client with Everyauth, fist [create an OAuth application in Asana](https://developers.asana.com/docs/register-an-application), and then use the EveyAuth CLI to configure the Asana service:
+If you need to address more advanced scenarios, you need to create and configure your own OAuth client with Everyauth.
+First [create an OAuth application in Asana](https://developers.asana.com/docs/register-an-application), and then use the EveyAuth CLI to configure the Asana service to use it:

 ```bash
 everyauth service set asana \